dwarvesf/playbook/operations/applying-myersbriggs-type-indicator-in-hr.md

 No personality type is inherently better or more desirable than another in general.
 This reference is applied to the tech industry only.

-MBTI reveals **how we tend to interact/think. **It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree.
+MBTI reveals **how we tend to interact/think.** It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree.
 The same for other preferences (I/E, S/N, P/J)

 ## The Basic
-The MBTI (Myers-Briggs Type Indicator) is a framework designed to identify a person's personality type, strengths, and preferences<span style='color:blue'>**. **</span>Each type have [4 preferences](/cdeaa142edca44669867f8fbb120c342) among 8 available preferences.
+The MBTI (Myers-Briggs Type Indicator) is a framework designed to identify a person's personality type, strengths, and preference.
+Each type have [4 preferences](/cdeaa142edca44669867f8fbb120c342) among 8 available preferences.

 <!-- link_to_page 1d622110-b3bd-4b69-81e1-10161a3247e6 -->
 ### Introverted — Extroverted
 **Low energy vs. High energy**

-I — E

-How we interact
+I — E: How we interact

 ### Sensing — Intuition
 **Abstract vs. Details, facts**

-S — N

-How we gather information
+S — N: How we gather information

 ### Thinking — Feeling
 **Logical vs. Emotional**

-T — F

-How we make decision
+T — F: How we make decision

 ### Perceiving — Judging
 **Open minded — Decisive**

-P — J

-How we deal with outer world
+P — J: How we deal with outer world

 <!-- child_database 12dfdbe4-7d5e-4a17-85ad-297596878ac4 -->